Takicegek/Interpeer/whitepaper.md

 This job will be paid by minting InterCoin.
 Which will also provide a consistent flow of InterCoins into the system.

 ### 5.2.2 unpaid jobs - DNS and IP-lookup
-New seeders show comitment by doing unpaid work to get a peer-rating so they are more likely to win paid jobs.
+New seeders show commitment by doing unpaid work to get a peer-rating so they are more likely to win paid jobs.

 Because a peer can prove their own identity using self-signing of their peer ID; no security is needed for translating a peer ID into an IP address.
 But it would be wasteful for all peers to keep a complete peer list up to date, so one peer-group is tasked with handling a list of peer IP addresses.